 The policy is in accord with local, state, and federal laws including Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, Age Discrimination of 1975, and the Pittsburgh Human Relations Act.
-Inquiries regarding any of the previous regulations and policies, as well as complaints regarding such regulations and policies, should be referred to the PIMS Program Director, Dr. Barry T. Lease phone number 412-362-8500 x106 or sent via email to blease@pims.edu.
+Inquiries regarding any of the previous regulations and policies, as well as complaints regarding such regulations and policies, should be referred to the PIMS President/CEO/Program Director, Dr. Barry T. Lease phone number 412-362-8500 x106 or sent via email to blease@pims.edu.

-Inquiries specifically regarding Title IX and the Title IX regulations should be referred to the person designated as the PIMS Title IX Coordinator, Michael S. Burns, Dean of Faculty and Students.
-Dean Burns may be reached at mburns@pims.edu, 412-362-8500 x 119, or Office of Dean of Faculty and Students, Pittsburgh Institute of Mortuary Science, Inc., 5808 Baum Boulevard, Pittsburgh, PA 15206.
+Inquiries specifically regarding Title IX and the Title IX regulations should be referred to the person designated as the PIMS Title IX Coordinator, Jenett Moyer.
+Ms. Moyer may be reached at jmoyer@pims.edu, 412-362-8500 x 105, Pittsburgh Institute of Mortuary Science, Inc., 5808 Baum Boulevard, Pittsburgh, PA 15206.